django-treebeard/django-treebeard/README.rst

 - **Easy**: Uses Django Model Inheritance with abstract classes to define your own models.
 - **Clean**: Testable and well tested code base.
 Code/branch test coverage is above 96%.
-Tests are available in Jenkins:

-  - Test suite running on different versions of Python and Django: https://travis-ci.org/django-treebeard/django-treebeard/
+Test suite running on different versions of Python and Django: https://travis-ci.org/django-treebeard/django-treebeard/

 You can find the documentation in